Series: The Hollywood Squares

 - Losing Horns: Type C on the Davidson version for a car loss (the Mocking Sing-Song was played on the organ); Type B for "nine keys" bonus losses on the Bergeron version.

 - The Announcer: Kenny Williams handled the entirety of the Marshall era.
 Shadoe Stevens (best known as Casey Kasem's replacement on American Top 40) did both the Davidson version — on which he often pulled double duty as a panelist — and the first four seasons of the Bergeron version.
-After Shadoe left the latter, Jeffrey Tambor (The Larry Sanders Show) announced Season 5, and John Moschitta (aka the Micro Machines man) announced Season 6.
+After Shadoe left the latter, Jeffrey Tambor (The Larry Sanders Show; he had already been a semi-regular during the Whoopi & Friends era) announced Season 5, and John Moschitta (aka the Micro Machines man) announced Season 6.
 Fill-ins included Shadoe's brother Richard and Howard Stern (!) on the Davidson version, while Henry Winkler (also executive producer at the time) sometimes filled in for Tambor.
 "DJ Ms. Nix" (real name: Nicole Lyn Hill) is the announcer on Hip Hop Squares.

 - Game Show Host: Peter Marshall from 1966 to 1981, John Davidson from 1986 to 1989, Tom Bergeron from 1998 to 2004, and Peter Rosenberg for Hip Hop Squares.